nktkr/C---Programs-Collection-for-Beginners/readme.md

 39. Program To Find GCD (Greatest Common Divisor ) Using Functions

 40. Find Sum of n Numbers entered by the User
+41. Check whether the given Number is Even or Odd